On the intersection of local Arthur packets for classical groups and applications: Atobe's reformulation

-The equivalence in (ii) follows similarly.
-The conditions imply that the computation of the derivative for $\FF_1$ and $\FF_2$ are independent and also for $\FF_1'$ and $\FF_2'$.
-The equality $\FF_2=\FF_2'$ follows from (i) and Lemma \ref{lem Moeglin}. \end{proof}
+The equivalence in Part (ii) follows similarly.
+The conditions imply that the computation of the derivative for $\FF_1$ and $\FF_2$ are independent and similar for $\FF_1'$ and $\FF_2'$.
+The equality $\FF_2=\FF_2'$ follows from Part (i) and Lemma \ref{lem Moeglin}.
+This completes the proof of the lemma. \end{proof}